BlueFinchCommerce/module-checkout/README.md

     - [Making a release](.github/CONTRIBUTING.md#making-a-release)
 - [Custom Extension Guide](docs/Extensions.md)

-### Better Checkout extension modules
+### BlueFinch Checkout extension modules

-You can find our template for creating Better Checkout extension modules **[here](https://github.com/genecommerce/better-checkout-new-module-template)**.
+You can find our template for creating BlueFinch Checkout extension modules **[here](https://github.com/bluefinchcommerce/bluefinch-checkout-new-module-template)**.

 ## Default payment support

-By default, Better Checkout includes support for Braintree payments.
+By default, BlueFinch Checkout includes support for Braintree payments.

-If your site is using Adyen as the payment provider, you can install the [Better Checkout Adyen module](https://github.com/genecommerce/module-better-checkout-adyen) which integrates with Magento_GraphQl and Adyen_Payment dependencies.
+If your site is using Adyen as the payment provider, you can install the [BlueFinch Checkout Adyen module](https://github.com/bluefinchcommerce/module-bluefinch-checkout-adyen) which integrates with Magento_GraphQl and Adyen_Payment dependencies.

 ## CircleCi